Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Trauma is self-sustaining in the sense that it prevents us from facing our fear and our truth.

-Rather than creating the life we want, we build the life around our traumas, enabling them to exists and take space.
+Rather than creating the life we want, we build the life around our traumas, enabling them to exist and take space.

 Rather than becoming the person we want to become, we stay the person we are.